sveltejs/kit/documentation/docs/25-build-and-deploy/60-adapter-cloudflare.md

 ### Service workers

 If you have a service worker and you've included the `_headers` and `_redirects` files in the `/static` directory, your service worker may fail to register if it tries to add all files from the `/static` directory to the cache.
-This is because the two files cannot be accessed by the publicly after your app has been deployed to Cloudflare Pages.
+This is because the two files cannot be accessed publicly after your app has been deployed to Cloudflare Pages.

 You'll need to exclude the `_headers` and `_redirects` files from your service worker using the [`config.kit.serviceWorker.files`](configuration#serviceWorker) option.